Eimolgon/sequential-scc-classification/README.md

 critical situation results in a crash

-- Gildea21a proposes a great and detailed classification but its approach to sliding tyres neglect the existence of high side crashes.

 - Use Beck2004 to explain pitch over crashes.

-- I think that using the term 'Loss of control' or 'Other/Unknown' is not good, since all SCC are loss of control.

-- Put somewhere: Real-world crash data, also known as naturalistic data \cite{}

-- Can we discuss about the rate of injuries per kilometre travelled?
-If yes, I would invite to use injuries per hour travelled.

-- Urt23-Crash also put in the results the name used for SCCs, however, does not discuss about its meaning.

 - To put somewhere: Since all crashes occur due to loss of control \cite{}, classifying a crash as 'loss of control' is incorrect and neglects the real cause.